moritzscheckenbach/KI_Training_Pipeline/README.md

     - Evaluates model performance using [COCO metrics](#coco-metrics)
     - Updates learning rate (if scheduler is used)
     - Saves checkpoints and tracks best model
-5. [Early Stopping](#early-stopping): Monitors validation performance and stops training if no improvement is seen after a set number of epochs.
+5. [Early Stopping](#early-stopping): Monitors validation performance and stops training if no improvement is seen after a set number of epochs (changable but not in config).
 6. [Evaluation](#evaluation): After training completes, the best model is evaluated on the test set to assess generalization performance.
 7. [Results](#results): Creates comprehensive experiment summary including metrics, confusion matrices, and TensorBoard visualizations.